Unsupervised phase discovery with deep anomaly detection

 As a benchmark, we apply our method to the extended Bose Hubbard model in one dimension at exact integer filling.
 Its phase diagram is very rich and therefore provides a very good test to showcase our method.
 We are able to determine the entire phase diagram in a completely unsupervised and automated fashion.
 Importantly, our results point out the existence of a supersolid state that appears in the system in addition to the standard superfluid, Mott insulator, Haldane-insulating, and density-wave phases.

 \paragraph*{Anomaly Detection Method}

-In this work, we apply deep neural network autoencoders for anomaly detection, which have been used in super computing systems to detect faulty states \cite{borghesi2019anomaly}.
+In this work, we apply deep neural network autoencoders for anomaly detection \cite{borghesi2019anomaly}.
 An autoencoder (AE) is a type of neural network that consists of two parts.
 The encoder part takes the $D$-dimensional input data point $x$ and maps it to a $k$ dimensional latent variable $z$ (typically $k<D$) via a parametrized function $z = f_{\phi}(x)$.
 The decoder part takes the latent variable $z$ and maps it back to $\bar{x} = g_{\theta}(z)$.
 The parameters $\phi$ and $\theta$ are trained via the minimization of a loss function $L(x,\bar{x})$ that measures the dissimilarity of the input $x$ and the output $\bar{x}$.
 The aim of the training is that the input is identical to the output for the whole training data set $\{x \}$.
 Heuristically, we find that the \textit{mean-square error} $L(x,\bar{x}) = \sum_v |x_v - \bar{x}_v|^2/D$ suffices for this endeavour and provides good results.

-The idea of this anomaly detection scheme is that for each state $\ket{\psi}$ we take corresponding data $x$, such as for instance its ES.
+The idea of this anomaly detection scheme is that for each state $\ket{\psi}$ we take corresponding data $x$, such as for instance its ES or low order correlation functions.
 That data has characteristic features that the AE learns to encode into the latent variable $z$ at the bottleneck \cite{Iten2020}, from which it is ideally able to reconstruct the original input.
 The loss $L$ directly indicates the success of this endeavour, which we improve by employing symmetric shortcut connections (SSC, see \cref{fig:AE}), inspired from \cite{Dong2016,Dong2016_2} to typical losses $<5\%$.
 Now, the intuition is that, when confronted with data from unknown phases, the AE is unable to encode and decode $x$.
 This leads to a higher loss, from which we deduce that the states do not belong to the same phase as the ones used to train the AE.